AckerlyXu/heima/articles/virtual-machines/linux/azure-vm-storage-overview.md

 --image credativ:Debian:8:latest \
 --admin-username azureuser \
 --ssh-key-value ~/.ssh/id_rsa.pub
---public-ip-address-dns-name manageddisks \
+--public-ip-address-dns-name unmanageddisks \
 --resource-group myResourceGroup \
 --location chinanorth \
---name myVM
+--name myVM \
+--use-unmanaged-disk
 ```

 ### Create a VM with an unmanaged, standard disk using the Azure CLI 1.0

-You can of course also use the Azure CLI 1.0 to create standard and premium disk VMs as well; at this time, you cannot use the Azure CLI 1.0 to create VMs backed by Managed Disks.
+You can of course also use the Azure CLI 1.0 to create standard and premium disk VMs as well.

 The `-z` option chooses Standard_A1, which is a standard-storage based Linux VM.